'Amazing guy': Devastated family mourns father-of-three who died in fishing boat tragedy

 This evening police divers arrived at the scene and will continue the search.
 Conditions for the search tomorrow morning are favourable.

-Rescue Coordination Spokesperson Nick Burt said their thoughts are with those impacted and their families.
+Rescue Co-ordination spokesman Nick Burt said their thoughts are with those impacted and their families.

 "Conditions were difficult for rescuers, this afternoon search crews have been battling squalls, which have hampered search efforts," he said.